Neo-Soul Guitar Chords: Extended Voicings for a Modern Sound

 Conclusion

 Neo-soul guitar chords transform ordinary progressions into harmonically rich experiences.
-The key ingredients are major 9ths, minor 9ths, dominant 9ths, and sus2 passing chords, all voiced on the top strings with careful attention to voicing and rhythm.
-Start with one chord type - Amaj9 or Am9 are great entry points - and gradually expand your vocabulary.
+The key ingredients are major 9ths, minor 9ths, dominant 9ths, and sus2 passing chords, all voiced with careful attention to spacing and rhythm.
+Start with one chord type - Cmaj9 or Am9 are great entry points - and gradually expand your vocabulary.
 Add a tight, rhythmic approach to your chord hits, and you’ll be playing neo-soul guitar.

 FAQ